Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Method

 \section{Method}

-Given the above dataset we propose \textbf{\modelname}, a diffusion-based approach for reshaping humans in images using target SMPL depth maps.
+Given the above dataset we propose \textbf{\modelname}, a diffusion-based approach for reshaping humans.
+Each pair in the dataset constitutes an input reference image and a target image of a person captured with consistent clothing and background, but a different body shape. \modelname~incorporates a target SMPL depth map derived from the target image to act as shape conditioning during training.
 The SMPL model~\cite{SMPL:2015} represents the human body's 3D shape with parameters $\boldsymbol{\beta} \in \mathbb{R}^{10}$ and pose with joint rotation parameters $\boldsymbol{\theta} \in \mathbb{R}^{72}$.
-To generate the conditioning depth maps, we first fit the SMPL model to each individual in our dataset using the method introduced in~\cite{sarandi2024nlf}.
+To generate the target depth maps, we first fit a SMPL model to the target image using the method introduced in~\cite{sarandi2024nlf}.
 The optimized $\boldsymbol{\beta}$ and $\boldsymbol{\theta}$ parameters are subsequently used to render spatially aligned depth maps.